jstepien/psota/README.md

 ## Building and running

-You need Python 2 and a checkout of [PyPy][pypy-hg].
+You need Python 2 and sources of [PyPy][pypy].
 PyPy is expected to be located in `../pypy`.
 If it's elsewhere specify path to it using `PYPYPATH` environment variable.

 To build an executable and run a REPL invoke